 This can be done on a small scale (per class) or a larger whole of school event.
 Ask families to bring in a plate of food that is meaningful to them, either something they ate as a child, something from the country they (or their parents) were born or even a dish from a country they have visited or read about.
 Ask them to write a small sign explaining what the dish is and where it came from (and also list the ingredients in case of allergies).
 This is often an event that parents and grandparents love to get involved with.
 When setting up the event, create banks of tables according to the various continents, and decorate with maps and flags.

 Alternatively, have a cook-off or a cooking demonstration where members of your school (or professionals from local restaurants) teach others how to cook special dishes from their country.
 This could also be a ticketed event for fundraising.
+Click here for a full list of food ideas from across the globe that are suitable for school events.

 National Costume Parade